Autumn Weekends Are Coming!

 5 Reunite With Your Autumn Wardrobe

 Helloooo again favourite knitwear.
+Time to make your soft, fluffy entrance.
 It’s almost time to welcome back your old friends boots and scarves too.
-Cosy up and enjoy.
+Snuggle up and enjoy.

-Now is also a great time of year to make your wardrobe work for you by packing away your summer clothes.
+As well as reuniting with your sweater collection, now is also a great time of year to make your wardrobe work for you by packing away your summer clothes.
+I know it’s sad, but you won’t need that sundress in October.
 And if you’ve got kids, get all their items from last year that are now too small and pass them on or donate to charity.
 A big clear out always feels good.

 6 Plan Your Autumn and Winter Fun